 What is Camp Enterprise?

-Started in Canada in 1976, by the Youth Service Committee of the Rotary Club of Toronto.
-Camp Enterprise is a 31/2 day program for high school students.
+Started in Canada in 1976, by the Youth Service Committee of the Rotary Club of Toronto, Camp Enterprise is a 3 and a half day program for high school students.

 Based upon a program of the American Management Association, the Camp Enterprise concept developed by Rotary has now been adopted in various areas throughout North America.

 The Objective of Camp Enterprise is to expose, explore, and spur the student’s imagination on the whole subject of business and private enterprise.

 In providing students with a broad view of professional, business and managenment careers, the program presents business and management as challenging positions offering enormous personal satisfaction.
 While allowing the individual to exercise maximum creativity, the program at the same time emphasizes obligations to serve and contribute in the community.